Art (Creative) and Art History (MA)

 Upon admission to the program, students in the Art History concentration are expected to demonstrate competence in the history of art, equivalent to an undergraduate major.

 Reading knowledge of one foreign language is required for the completion of the Art History concentration.
-This requirement should be met during the first year in the program, but must be met before enrolling for Thesis Guidance (ARTH 645/ARTH 646).
+This requirement should be fulfilled during the first year in the program, but must be met before enrolling for Thesis Guidance (ARTH 645/ARTH 646).
 Proficiency can be demonstrated in one of two ways:

 - Taking an examination administered by the department, scheduled in the fall and spring semesters; or